github-education-resources/classroom/README.md

 *More insight into student work than ever before.* See when students accept the assignment, and access their work from the moment they start.
 With version control, catch when they get stuck and help them rewind.

 *You are in control.* Students can work individually or in groups, in public or in private.
-Set permissions for teaching assistants or graders.
+Invite teaching assistants or graders to view the assignments.

-*Scales for large courses with ease.* If you have a small course, Classroom will make your life easier and save you time. f you have hundreds of students, we have your covered: as many repositories as you need, and webhooks to integrate automated testing tools.
+*Scales for large courses with ease.* If you have a small course, Classroom will make your life easier and save you time.
+If you have hundreds of students, we have you covered: as many repositories as you need, and webhooks to integrate automated testing tools.

 *Works with your Learning Management System (LMS).* Students submit a link to their assignment repository to your learning management system.
 Give feedback through comments in GitHub, but keep grades in your LMS.